deeppavlov/DeepPavlov/docs/integrations/yandex_alice.rst

 ~~~~~~

 To run a model specified by a DeepPavlov config ``<config_path>`` as an Alice
-skill, firstly, you have to turn it to a :class:`~deeppavlov.utils.deprecated.skill.skill.Skill`
+skill, firstly, you have to turn it to a :class:`~deeppavlov.deprecated.skill.skill.Skill`
-and then make it an :class:`~deeppavlov.utils.deprecated.agent.agent.Agent`.
+and then make it an :class:`~deeppavlov.deprecated.agent.agent.Agent`.

 .. code:: python

     from deeppavlov import build_model
-    from deeppavlov.utils.deprecated.skills.default_skill import DefaultStatelessSkill
+    from deeppavlov.deprecated.skills.default_skill import DefaultStatelessSkill
-    from deeppavlov.utils.deprecated.agents.default_agent import DefaultAgent
+    from deeppavlov.deprecated.agents.default_agent import DefaultAgent
-    from deeppavlov.utils.deprecated.agents.processors import HighestConfidenceSelector
+    from deeppavlov.deprecated.agents.processors import HighestConfidenceSelector
     from deeppavlov.utils.alice import start_agent_server

     model = build_model("<config_path>", download=True)